 Have you ever sought to solve a problem and found a great article - but it took you 2,000 words to realize that the company authoring it had the perfect solution for you?

-Dr. Fio Dossetto recognized that this happens all too often.
+This happens all too often.
 Companies author incredible content, but don’t explicitly tie in their products or services.

-In her view, this approach is one of the most under-utilized techniques in B2B content marketing.
+This approach is one of the most under-utilized techniques in B2B content marketing.

 What it’s not: